PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 ## Glossary

-> The terms used need definitions beyond the colloqial meaning
+> The terms used need definitions beyond the colloquial meaning

 |Term|Definition|
 |--|--|